ScopeLift/stealth-address-sdk/README.md

 ## Features

-- Generate Ethereum stealth addresses.
+- Generate Ethereum stealth addresses
-- Compute stealth address private keys.
+- Compute stealth address private keys
-- Check stealth address announcements to determine if they are intended for a specific user.
+- Check stealth address announcements to determine if they are intended for a specific user
 - Look up the stealth meta address for a registrant
 - Fetch announcements
+- Watch announcements for a user
+- Prepare the payload for announcing stealth address details
 - (Planned) More features to fully support ERC-5564 interactions.

 ## Installation